Rhopalostylis sapida: Etymology

+Nīkau is a word borrowed from the Māori language; cognates of this word in the closely related Eastern Polynesian languages of the tropical Pacific refer to the fronds or the midrib of the coconut palm (niu).
+A common folk etymology for nīkau is that the word means "no coconuts", however there is no evidence for this fact.
+The species epithet sapida means "savoury", and is a reference to the edible nature of the plant.

+The English language name cabbage palm was first used in the journals of James Cook and Joseph Banks, used to refer to the edible palm heart of Rhopalostylis sapida.

+Ecology

+While tropical plants were more commonly found in New Zealand in past epochs, Rhopalostylis sapida is the sole member of Arecaceae to survive the ice ages in mainland New Zealand.

+Nīkau palm kernels are an important food source for kererū and kākā.

+Fungus pathogen Pseudocercospora arecacearum can be found on the fronds of the palm.

-Distribution
+Distribution and habitat

 The nīkau palm is the only palm species endemic to mainland New Zealand.
-Its natural range is coastal and lowland forest on the North Island, and on the South Island as far south as Okarito (43°20′S) in the west and Banks Peninsula (43°5′S) in the east.
+Its natural range is coastal and lowland forest on the North Island, and on the South Island as far south as Ōkārito (43°20′S) in the west and Banks Peninsula (43°5′S) in the east.
 It also occurs on Chatham Island and Pitt Island/Rangiauria to the south-east of New Zealand, where it is the world's southernmost palm at 44° 18'S latitude.